Samuyi/GoTasks/README.md

 # GoTasks
-Web app built with go and react
+Web app built with Golang and React js